Stability of sharp Fourier restriction to spheres: Introduction

 In the presence of a perturbation $g$, one must find the ``correct" magical identity which needs to be applied, a task that in principle is not obvious.
 We present a new point of view to generate such magical identities, via the underlying partial differential equation (Helmholtz equation) and opportune applications of integration by parts.
 This general perspective turns out to be amenable to perturbations, and this ultimately enables our progress in Step II (and, as a by-product, we recover \eqref{20210525_11:49} in the case $g = {\bf 0}$).
-As we shall see, this method requires some mild regularity assumptions on $g$, and this is where the remaining hypotheses in condition (R2) enter the picture.
 Finally, in Step III we arrive at the analysis of a suitable quadratic form.
 Conceptually behind our proof lurks the fact that, in the corresponding step in \cite{COS15, Fo15} for $g = {\bf 0}$, there was ``some room to spare", in the sense that certain Gegenbauer coefficients which appeared in connection to the problem were not only less than or equal to zero (which would suffice for the argument that constants are maximizers) but, in fact, strictly less than zero.
-In order to properly understand, quantify and take advantage of such heuristics, we bring in the final regularity assumption {(R4.A) in case of Theorem \ref{Thm1}, and (R4.C) in case of Theorem \ref{Thm1b}}, since, in essence, smoothness of $\widehat{g}$ will ultimately yield the required decay of the corresponding Gegenbauer coefficients.
+In order to properly understand, quantify and take advantage of such heuristics, we bring in the final regularity assumption {(R2.A) in case of Theorem \ref{Thm1}, and (R2.C) in case of Theorem \ref{Thm1b}}, since, in essence, smoothness of $\widehat{g}$ will ultimately yield the required decay of the corresponding Gegenbauer coefficients.

 By H\"{o}lder's inequality, one has $\|f\|_{L^2(\sph{d-1})} \leq \sigma(\mathbb S^{d-1})^{1-\frac2p} \|f\|_{L^p(\sph{d-1})}$ for any $p \geq 2$, with equality if $f$ is constant.
 Hence, under the assumptions of {Theorem \ref{Thm1} or Theorem \ref{Thm1b}}, we see that the constant functions are also maximizers of the family of inequalities